Info for

 Please contact the international office.

 By developing your own value-added food products, you will have a greater knowledge and understanding of the opportunities that come with food production.
+This hands-on process allows students to explore innovative ways to extend the shelf life, flavour, or market potential innovative food processing techniques, bridging the gap between agriculture and food entrepreneurship.
 Whether you are interested in a career with a food company, managing a food operation, developing your own food product or owning a greenhouse or production farm, you will gain critical skills in modern farming concepts, food processing and food preservation to position you as an industry leader.

 • Plant propagation